bewest/comlink2-uart/README.md

 #### `uart`

 Most users won't want to use this.
+This facilitates easily exchanging opcodes/messages with the modem itself.

 ```javascript
     // This is an example of implementing a custom "clear radio